- Clinical science

 Internal vs. external hemorrhoids

-- Prolapse of internal hemorrhoids, with possible incarceration and strangulation, may cause pain by triggering an anal sphincter complex spasm. → possible ischemia and necrosis of internal hemorrhoids → worsening anal sphincter complex spasm → may result in an external hemorrhoid thrombosis → triggers cutaneous pain → combination of both results in an acute hemorrhoidal crisis
+- Prolapse of internal hemorrhoids, with possible incarceration and strangulation, may cause pain by triggering an anal sphincter complex spasm. → possible ischemia and necrosis of internal hemorrhoids → worsening anal sphincter complex spasm → potential external hemorrhoid thrombosis → cutaneous pain

 - Do not cause cutaneous pain!